Skip to main content

 Injectable Treatments

-Injectable treatments are often used to fill depressed or concave scars.
-Depending on the injectable substance used and your particular scar conditions, results may last from 3 months to several years.
-Therapy must be repeated to maintain results.
-One form of injection therapy uses steroidal-based compounds to reduce collagen formation and can alter the appearance, size and texture of raised scar tissue.
+Dermal fillers are an effective option to fill depressed or concave scars.
+Depending on the injectable substance used and the particular conditions of your scar, results may last from 3 months to several years.
+Since volume-enhancing results with dermal fillers are temporary, therapy must be repeated to maintain the best results.

 Scar revision with injectable treatments before and after

-Scar Revision with injectables
+Scar revision with injectables

 Surface Treatments